+Discussion:

+Recommendation:

 AMVP Modifications (5)

 JVET-M0081 Non-CE4: Simplification of AMVP list generation in AMVR [Y. Kato, K. Abe, T. Toma (Panasonic)]

 This contribution provides a simplification of AMVP list generation in AMVR.
 In AMVP list generation process of current AMVR, there are three intermediate rounding operations of AMVP candidates.
 In this proposal, intermediate rounding operations are all removed.
 This modification reduces the complexity of AMVR and enables encoder to share the AMVP list which is obtained for the first precision with other precisions.
 Simulation results reportedly show that the proposed method provides 0.01% BD-rate loss for RA, 0.03% BD-rate loss for LDB.